pylhc/pylhc.github.io/docs/guis/betabeat/beam_selection.md

     - `oldFolderStructure` refers to the folder structure, where the `models` folder is at top level and contains the machines as subdirectories.
       Setting this value to `False` assumes (and creates) the models in a `Models` folder on the same level as `Measurements` and `Results`, i.e. within the machine-folders.
     - `consoleLogging` activates additional logging into the terminal.
-      The effect is only visible, if the GUI was started from the console.
+      The effect is only visible if the GUI was started from the console.
     - `checkFreeSpace` activates a quick check of the available space upon start of the GUI.
       The result of this check is logged in the console, and hence also only visible if the GUI is started via terminal command.